sisixili/baseball-app/README.md

 1. Run `npx nodemon index.js` from `baseball-app/server`
 2. Open another terminal and run `npm start` from `baseball-app/client`
 3. Go to localhost:3000 to access the website.

+# Currently Implemented Features

+1. Register account, log in, log out (you are required to register and log in to use the websites features)
+2. Player Search: Search for a specific player by name, and able to redirect to player profiles after selecting a player
+3. Leaderboard: See leaders in different hitting and pitching categories for a given year, sort in ascending or descending order
+4. Player Profile: Player bio, career hitting statistics, year by year hitting statistics, career pitching statistics, year by year pitching statistics.
+Able to redirect to a specific teams page for a given year (if the player whose profile you are viewing played on that team in that year)
+5. Franchise Search: Search for a specific franchise by name, and able to redirect to franchise profiles after selecting a franchise
+6. Franchise Profile: Franchise bio (active vs not active), all time franchise statistics, and year by year statistics for each year.
+Able to redirect to all team profiles for the franchise for all years.
+7. Team Profile: Team bio, total team hitting statistics, player by player hitting statistics, total team pitching statistics, player by player pitching statistics.
+Able to redirect to player profiles for players that played on the team, as well as the franchise profile that the current team falls under.